Light

 Humidity

-These prefer high humidity but still do well in most homes and offices.
+Does a spider plant need high humidity: Spider plants prefer high humidity but still grow well in the basic humidity found in homes and offices.

 Flowering

-A Spider Ppant produces very small white flowers at the ends of long stems.
-These flowers are usually followed by “baby spider plants” that can be used to start new plants.
+Does a spider plant flower: A spider plant produces very small, white flowers at the ends of long, aerial runners (stems).
+These flowers are usually followed by “baby spider plants” that can be used for propagation.

 Pests